-Mourners grieve Fethullah Gülen, a Turkish spiritual leader who died in US
+Thousands mourn Fethullah Gülen, a Turkish spiritual leader who died in the US

-Family, friends and followers of Fethullah Gülen are gathering Thursday to pay respects to the influential Turkish spiritual leader and Islamic scholar who died this week in self-exile in the United States.
+AUGUSTA, N.J.
+(AP) — A crowd surged forward to Fethullah Gülen’s grave on Thursday, straining to get one more chance to pay their respects to the influential Turkish spiritual leader and Islamic scholar who died this week in self-exile in the United States.

 Gülen, who inspired a global social movement while facing unproven allegations that he orchestrated a failed 2016 military coup against Turkey’s president, died Sunday at a Pennsylvania hospital.
 He was in his 80s.